 At this point I could tip into the opposite acceptance of disorder, where complexity and simplicity cohabit, related and interdependent in ways which are simultaneously correlative.
 However complexity is considered to be due to the sheer number of disorganized parts in a system and the lack of correlation between its elements.
 It may reveal variance but not the random.
 This calls into question whether constancy actually has any useful meaning and order once again begins to pale in interest in comparison with chaos.

 The scientific community has accepted that solving the complexity of a system no longer need remain the objective and it lets disorder rule.
 Usefully for the Imprecise, such a conclusion indicates that science remains at variance with Comfortable Precision.
 When I grasp this level of imprecision, I find myself confident enough to deliberately seek out the problematic.
-Making life difficult for myself in this way greatly enriches my processes of decision by, and why go for the simple life when I am actually built to cope with such a wealth of complexity?
+Making life difficult for myself in this way greatly enriches my processes of decision, and why go for the simple life when I am actually built to cope with such a wealth of complexity?

 To be continued…